 We surveyed nearly 200 candidates about what part of the interview process concerns them the most; there was an overwhelming response of “questions” in some form.
 They aren’t sure if they will be able to answer the questions or what the questions might entail.
-This is not exactly surprising, but it is definite, and therefore something to think about and consider as a recruiter.
+This is not exactly surprising, but it is definitely something to think about and consider as a recruiter.

 We want to help you know better how to properly run an interview so you get what you want, without causing your candidates’ to fall short of their potential.